zju3dv/clean-pvnet/README.md

     ln -s /path/to/linemod linemod
     ln -s /path/to/linemod_orig linemod_orig
     ln -s /path/to/occlusion_linemod occlusion_linemod

+    # the following is used for tless
+    ln -s /path/to/tless tless
+    ln -s /path/to/cache cache
+    ln -s /path/to/SUN2012pascalformat sun
     ```

 Download datasets which are formatted for this project: